apache/openserverless/README.md

 - you need go available on the path
 - you need task (https://taskfile.dev) available in the path

+Here the procedures for MacOS, Windows 11 and Ubuntu Linux

+##  Prepare Mac

+On Mac, install brew and Docker Desktop. then do

+- `brew install task`
+- `brew install go`

+## Prepare Windows

+On windows,
+- install Docker Desktop then
+- `wsl --install Ubuntu-24.04`

+then enable docker to be used in the distro `Ubuntu-24.04`

+Access the distro (`wsl -d Ubuntu-24.04` ) and run:

+- `sudo snap install go --classic`
+- `sudo snap install task --classic`

+## Prepare Ubuntu Linux

+Install docker with

+- `curl -sL get.docker.com | sudo bash`
+- `sudo usermod -aG docker $USER`
+- `newgrp`

+Then

+- `sudo snap install go --classic`
+- `sudo snap install task --classic`

 ## Procedure

 ### 1. Get the sources